stephendade/aprilmav/README.md

 - ``--maxjump=N``     Ignore any frame-to-frame position jumps of more than N cm
 - ``--calframes=N``   Use N image frames at the start to determine the position man and std dev.
 The vehicle must be stationary during this time.
 Only applicable if ``--stddev`` is used
 - ``--averaging=N``   Use a moving average of N frames for determining position and velocity.
-- ``--stddev``        Use a filter than ignores any position jump greater than 2*stddev of the position calibration.

 Captures, processes and localises vehicle position and orientation.
 Sends this in MAVLink format to a connected ArduPilot.